KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-Kanji-Random by njwilliams](https://github.com/njwilliams/MMM-Kanji-Random)

 1. Typo: Found 'Magic Mirror' in file `MMM-Kanji-Random.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-KeyBindings by shbatm](https://github.com/shbatm/MMM-KeyBindings)